roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-10 ****** byCathartico© Fortunately, I had leaned over to Ortega so O'Bannon hadn't been able to see the cum stain.
+Fortunately, I had leaned over to Ortega so O'Bannon hadn't been able to see the cum stain.
 My rival had been fixated on my lips and long French nails so he didn't show any signs of having noticed my fashion faux pas, either.
 Still, I blushed and lowered my gaze, because I couldn't look those business men in the eyes any longer.
 I was dying of shame.

  For the rest of the dinner, I felt like being under the microscope.
 The two business men wouldn't stop peeking at me and sticking their heads together.
 Every time they were snickering, I knew they were laughing at me after cracking a joke about the dumb bimbo.
 Ortega wouldn't stop drilling me with questions and the yukky, aggressive sperm taste kept distracting me.
 My nervousness never ceased, but also my horniness was at an all time high.